Atlantic.Net Blog

 The above page indicates that PHP-FPM is loaded with the Nginx webserver.

-Note: Don’t forget to remove info.php file after testing.
+Note: Don’t forget to remove the info.php file after testing.

 Conclusion

 Congratulations!
-You have successfully configured Nginx and Apache web server with PHP-FPM support.
-I hope you have now enough knowledge to use PHP-FPM to run multiple versions of PHP at a time.
-To get started with PHP-FPM on Apache and Nginx, sign up for a VPS Hosting plan with Atlantic.Net today.
+You have successfully configured Nginx and Apache web servers with PHP-FPM support.
+I hope you now have enough knowledge to use PHP-FPM to run multiple versions of PHP at a time.
+To start with PHP-FPM on Apache and Nginx, sign up for a VPS Hosting plan with Atlantic.Net today.

 Free Tier includes: